Starting treatment for the first time?

-Before starting treatment, ask for the out-of-hours phone and email contact details for your clinic.
+You can also ask for the out-of-hours phone and email contact details for your clinic.
+This will make sure you always have a contact if you start treatment over a weekend.

 Can I change drugs easily?

-If this is your first combination, you should be offered at least two choices.
+Everyone should be offered at least two options whenever you start or change treatment.
 Ask about the advantages and disadvantages for each one.

-There are more than 25 HIV medications in the UK, including several that include more than one drug in each pill.
+There are lots of HIV drugs to chose from.
 While you can’t quite mix and match them all, if one or more of the drugs in your combination is difficult to tolerate, you can change it for another.

-If you change a drug because of tolerability, you can usually use it again later if you need to [except for abacavir].
+If you change a drug because of side effects, you can usually use it again later if you need to [except for abacavir].

 Just because you used a drug once, does not mean you have ‘used up your option’ of using it again in the future.